johannschopplich/toon/README.md

 **Benefits:**

-- Tabs are single characters and often tokenize more efficiently than commas
+- Tabs are single characters and often tokenize more efficiently than commas.
-- Tabs rarely appear in natural text, reducing the need for quote-escaping
+- Tabs rarely appear in natural text, reducing the need for quote-escaping.

 **Considerations:**

-- Some terminals and editors may collapse or expand tabs visually
+- Some terminals and editors may collapse or expand tabs visually.
-- String values containing tabs will still require quoting
+- String values containing tabs will still require quoting.

 ##### Pipe Delimiter (`|`)